fabf28/urlShortner/README.md

  **Setup**
  1. Clone the project
- 2. Fork the postman collection.
+ 2. Open the postman collection.
  3. Setup a local postgres database.
  4. Fill in the database details in config/db.ts.
  5. Copy the dbschema.sql code and run it in the pgAdmin query tool.